Legalization Momentum Continues Following Several Election Night Victories

 In addition, voters in five Ohio cities — totaling some 30,000 people — similarly passed ballot measures either reducing or eliminating local marijuana possession penalties.
 Those towns include Corning, Helena, Kent, Laurelville, Rushville, and Shawnee.
 To date, voters in some two-dozen Ohio towns have enacted similar ordinances.

 In Rhode Island, voters in 25 of 31 eligible towns voted in favor of measures to allow for.the opportunity to have licensed marijuana retail establishments in their localities.
 In Michigan, voters in numerous towns decided in favor of similar local measures to allow for the retail sale of either medical or adult-use cannabis products.
+In Connecticut, voters in two towns — Ledyard and Waterbury — decided in favor of ballot measures to permit retail cannabis sales.

 For a full list of marijuana-related election results, please see NORML Election Central.